Originally published on Sep 7, 2017.

 FORMULARY + FOOTPRINT = EASY WIN

-Government contracts often have established formularies which make logistics easier – the government part numbers could easily be mapped to specific “ASINs” that are designated for Prime delivery.
+Government contracts often have established formularies that make logistics easier – the government part numbers could easily be mapped to specific “ASINs” that are designated for Prime delivery.
 With 100+ warehouses in only the US, Amazon already has more locations than the Big 3 combined!

 Further, with warehouses popping up internationally (most recently in India and Australia), Amazon could serve as the imminent supplier of choice to the US Armed Forces.